gmosync/deep-learning/README.md

 # Deep Learning Experiments

-This repository contains code, notebooks, and experiments from my Master's in Artificial Intelligence deep learning coursework.
+This repository projects and experiments inspired by my Master's in Artificial Intelligence deep learning coursework.
 It includes a clean Python project structure, reproducible virtual environment setup, and modular source code for experimentation and testing.

 ## Project Structure